 For any golf lovers a visit to Kildare wouldn’t be complete without a round (or two!) on one of our championship courses designed by some of the golfing greats, including Arnold Palmer, Colin Montgomerie and Mark O’Meara.

-Undoubtedly one of the top golfing resorts in Europe, the five-star K Club Hotel & Golf Resort is home to two magnificent golf courses that have welcomed the best of golfers through many championships including the Ryder Cup in 2006.
+Undoubtedly one of the top golfing resorts in Europe, the K Club Hotel & Golf Resort is home to two magnificent golf courses that have welcomed the best of golfers through many championships including the Ryder Cup in 2006.

 Home to not one but two championship golf courses, Carton House Golf is one of Ireland’s most famous and prestigious golf venues.
 Nestled within 1,100 acres of private parkland, the courses benefit from beautiful views, natural woodlands and the backdrop of the historic Palladian Manor House.